Are you a frequent flyer? Find out how an annual travel insurance policy could help you save.

 - One policy means convenience.
 You don't have to worry about organising a policy each time you travel.

 - One policy means you can travel whenever you want.
-If you want to travel at the drop of a hat, an annual travel insurance policy means there's one less thing for you to think about.
+If you want to travel at the drop of a hat, an annual travel insurance policy means that there's one less thing for you to think about.

 - Annual travel insurance.
-An annual travel insurance policy will cover you for multiple individual trips to multiple destinations over a 12-month period.
+An annual policy will cover you for multiple individual trips to multiple destinations over a 12-month period.
 However, the duration of these individual trips is limited to the maximum single trip duration specified on your Certificate of Insurance, which can be anywhere from 30 to 90 days.

 - Single trip travel insurance.
 A single trip policy will cover you for one journey.
 The single trip can contain multiple destinations.
 However, these destinations must be part of one consecutive journey.
 Your journey is generally considered complete when you come back to Australia.
-You can get cover for single trips that last anywhere from one to 540 days.
+You can get generally cover for single trips that last anywhere from one to 540 days.

 The other major difference between single and annual travel insurance is the treatment of pre-existing conditions.
 Most travel insurers won't offer annual policies to those who declare that they have a pre-existing condition.
 Aside from the two instances above, the cover offered by annual travel insurance is similar to what you would generally be covered for by a single trip comprehensive policy.